 We all know what a business is, and we all know what the word ethics means, at least in theory.
 But, the definition of business ethics may be more difficult to define.
 Do these ethics apply to multinational corporations exploiting poorer workers in less-developed countries, or do they apply to white collar crime and embezzlement?
 Well, really, the answer is both.
 Business ethics relate to a firm’s conduct in potentially contentious issues.
 They cover a wide range of issues, from something as simple and obvious as the production of fair trade chocolate in Ghana to the murky waters of bondholders in Irish banks, and everything in between.

 So if business ethics are about fairness, they must be a valuable asset to any businessman’s toolkit.
+Just like ceo coaching when you reach the peek of your career, it is also important to make sure you are clued up on ethics in business.
 However, there would appear to be a problem in the teaching of ethics to aspiring students of business, and their application in the working sphere.
 Whether it is the European model of touching on ethics across different modules and relating them to the subject matter being taught, or the American approach of creating specific courses for business ethics, there are still failures in the eventual manifestation of businesses in society.
 This is something that Prof Andrew Burke, the Dean of Trinity’s School of Business, is keen to remedy.

 Discrepancies remain, however, among international academics in how best to broach the issue.
 American universities such as the University of California, Notre Dame and Yale have been teaching business ethics for decades.
 The University of Virginia’s Darden School of Business even has an entire research and teaching centre dedicated to ethics.
 Yet, there is no consensus on what they are, or even what these schools should be teaching.
 According to Burke, many American academics are wary of straying too far from the middle-of-the-road theoretical approach to business ethics, a kind of policy of identifying certain ethics but not giving one attitude any particular weight over another.
 They leave it open to the student’s own interpretation.
 “They were basically agnostic: ‘we don’t try to push values’”, Burke says, speaking to The University Times.
 He sees the need for a more structured and rigid, if not entirely black and white, system.
 “This is about forming a mindset”, he says, recognising the need for people to have their moral compasses in check.